PokemonAutomation/Arduino-Source/README.md

 4. Open Qt Creator.
 5. Click on `Projects` -> `Open`.
 6. Navigate to [`SerialPrograms`](GeneratorSource) and select `CMakeLists.txt`.`.
 7. It will then ask you to configure the project.
-Select `Desktop Qt 5.12.12 MSVC2017 64bit`*.
+Select `Desktop Qt 5.12.12 MSVC2017 64bit`.*
 8. At the bottom left corner, click on the little monitor and select `Release with Debug Information`.
-9. Click the green arrow to compile and launch the program.
+9. Click the green arrow to compile and launch the program.**

 ![](BuildSetup/Windows-Configuration.png)

-* Even though it says "MSVC2017", it will be using your MSVC 2019 installation instead.
+*Even though it says "MSVC2017", it will be using your MSVC 2019 installation instead.

+**Note that you will not be able to feasibly run with a debugger attached.
+This is because Qt Creator places a breakpoint on every single thrown exception and this application heavily uses exceptions even for non-error situations.
+So the debugger will break on literally everything.
+If you know how to disable break on exceptions, please let us know.

 # Licensing: